ChrstphrHll/npc_gen/students/Brynn Opalul.md

   int: 14
   str: 14
   wis: 6
-track: Exploration
-trait: I'm always picking things up, absently fiddling with them, and sometimes accidentally breaking them.
-trait1: Devoted
-trait2: Odd
 year: 3
+guild: Burk
+partyID: 39
 ---
 # Brynn Opalul
 ---
 ### Description
 - 3rd year Tiefling Paladin in Burk
-- wavy dark red hair that's loose around the shoulders, Green eyes, and Pale Yellow skin
+- wavy dark red hair that's loose around the shoulders, Amber eyes, and Pale Yellow skin
 - Is Devoted and Odd, and has Charisma as their ideal

 ### Organizations